-The Port Authority and PATH provide, pursuant to Board action or as contemplated thereby, certain group health care, prescription, dental, vision and term life insurance benefits for active and retired employees of the Port Authority and PATH (and for eligible dependents and survivors of active and retired employees).
+The Port Authority and PATH provide, pursuant to Board action or as contemplated thereby, certain group health care, prescription, dental, vision and term life insurance benefits for retired employees of the Port Authority and PATH (includes eligible dependents and survivors of retired employees).
 Collectively, these covered individuals are referred to as "participants."
-Contributions toward the costs of some of these benefits are required of certain participants.
-These contributions generally range from 10% to 50% of the Port Authority or PATH's cost of the benefit and depend on a number of factors, including status of the participants, type of benefit, hire date, years of service, and retirement date.
+Contributions toward the costs of these benefits are required of certain non-represented participants.
+Retiree contributions for certain non-represented participants generally range from 3% to 100% of the Port Authority's or PATH's cost of providing retiree benefits and are dependent on a number of factors including, type of benefit, hire date, years of service, pension earnings and retirement date.
 Benefits are provided through insurance companies whose premiums are based on the benefits paid during the year, or through plans under which benefits are paid by service providers on behalf of the Port Authority or PATH.